marcgg/marcgg.github.com/_posts/2015-05-22-ab-testing-in-real-life.md

 I've been enthusiastic about the concept of A/B testing for a very long time, but I only got to implement it for the first time about two years ago.
 At the time I thought it would be easy.
 So many companies are talking about it, there must be a clear path to do it, right?

-Short answer: no.

-Long answer: no, unless your website is a landing page.
+Well, after some research I'm starting to think that a lot of people are doing it wrong.
+Either by A/B testing too early, or just by not measuring things correctly, they are wasting time trying to follow the trend that split testing is the solution to all your startup problems.

 _**tl;dr:** To do effective real life A/B testing, you need clearly identified KPIs, a few lines of code, enough volume and someone analysing the results.
-It is harder than using a drop in tool usable by anyone, but it is way more powerful and still totally doable. _
+It is harder than using a drop in tool usable by anyone, it takes way more time than you'd think, but doing it this way is more powerful and still totally doablee. _

 ## A/B Testing 101